surprpeng/ubuntu-vim-init/README.md

 199.232.68.133     avatars7.githubusercontent.com
 151.101.184.133    avatars8.githubusercontent.com
 199.232.68.133     avatars8.githubusercontent.com

-# GitHub End
-step 3 : run ./install.sh and wait for the installaiton to complete step 4 : start to vim and execute :PlugInstall and wait step 5 : execute :CocConfig and add the following to the opening file {
+# step 3 : run ./install.sh and wait for the installaiton to complete
+# step 4 : start to vim and execute :PlugInstall and wait
+# step 5 : execute :CocConfig and add the following to the opening file
+{
   "languageserver":{
     "clangd":{